Proof by intimidation

-Proof by intimidation (or argumentum verbosum) is a jocular phrase used mainly in mathematics to refer to a specific form of hand-waving, whereby one attempts to advance an argument by marking it as obvious or trivial, or by giving an argument loaded with jargon and obscure results.
-It attempts to intimidate the audience into simply accepting the result without evidence, by appealing to their ignorance and lack of understanding.
+Proof by intimidation (or argumentum verbosum) is a humorous phrase used mainly in mathematics to refer to a specific form of hand-waving whereby one attempts to advance an argument by giving an argument loaded with jargon and obscure results or by marking it as obvious or trivial.
+It attempts to intimidate the audience into simply accepting the result without evidence by appealing to their ignorance or lack of understanding.

 The phrase is often used when the author is an authority in their field, presenting their proof to people who respect a priori the author's insistence of the validity of the proof, while in other cases, the author might simply claim that their statement is true because it is trivial or because they say so.
 Usage of this phrase is for the most part in good humour, though it can also appear in serious criticism.
 A proof by intimidation is often associated with phrases such as: